wmcnamara/crynn/README.md

 Once everything is installed, you can follow these steps to build Crynn:
 1. Clone Crynn
 2. Open `Crynn.sln` in Visual Studio
-3. Right clikc the Crynn solution in the solution explorer, and select build.
+3. Right click the Crynn solution in the solution explorer, and select build.

 ## Using Crynn:
 Navigate to the docs/html directory, and open index.html.
 It will bring you to the introduction page, explaining how to use Crynn.